English Tangier: Peterborough, Teviot, Bridge, FitzGerald, Belasyse and Ghaïlan 1662–1666

 Moreover, the idea that the Portuguese inhabitants would enrol as soldiers for the new Government is nowhere reflected in the forecast expenditure of the garrison, except in respect of a troop of horse which did, in fact, enrol.

 At the time when Peterborough arrived, Ghaïlan was engaged at Salé, fighting with Mohammed al-Hajj ibn Abu Bakr al-Dila'i (known to the English as "Ben Bowker") the last (as it turned out) of the Dila'ites but, with his army, he appeared close to Tangier around 22 March 1662, and Peterborough arranged parleys.

 Perhaps indicative of the problem with borders or limits to English possession of the city is the map of the forts around Tangier in 1680.
 To the East, beyond York Fort, and beyond the ominous, all-embracing, area marked as "The Moors", are the words "To Portugal Cross".
 It is perfectly likely that this refers to a form of padrão marking what the Portuguese considered to be the border.
 English occupation never came close to establishing such a distant frontier.

 These units were augmented later in 1662 by elements of Rutherfurd's (Scottish Royalist) Regiment and Roger Alsop's (Parliamentarian) Regiment just before Peterborough was replaced by Andrew Rutherfurd, 1st Earl of Teviot as Governor.
 The regiments were merged (into two in 1662) ultimately becoming a single regiment (1668), and this, the Tangier Regiment, remained in Tangier thereafter, a total of 23 years, until the port was finally evacuated in 1684.

-Each redoubt had four hundred men guarding the excavation site, while to the front balls of spikes, stakes and piles of gunpowder-and-stone mix, which acted as basic landmines, were laid.

 Norwood, Middleton and Inchiquin 1666–1680

 Tangier c.
 1670 by Wenceslaus Hollar.

 In 1674, William O'Brien, 2nd Earl of Inchiquin took up the post of governor, in succession to the Earl of Middleton.
 In 1675, a garrison school was founded, led by the Rev. Dr George Mercer.

-On 30 December 1676, Charles ordered a survey of the city and garrison of Tangier, which was costing about £140,000 a year to maintain.
-The survey showed that the total inhabitants numbered 2,225, of whom fifty were army officers, 1,231 other ranks, with 302 army wives and children.
-Amongst the buildings was a hospital and an army school.

-On 4 June 1668, Tangier was declared a free city by charter, with a mayor and corporation to govern it instead of the army.
+On 4 June 1668, Tangier was declared a free city by charter, governed by a mayor and corporation.
 The charter made it equal to English towns.